On cutoff via rigidity for high dimensional curved diffusions: Proofs

 The approach differs from the one in \cite{BCL23}, in the way we regularize in \eqref{eq:HWsmallt} as well as in the way we control relative entropy, here via the Wasserstein distance.

 \emph{Lower bound}.
 Both total variation distance and relative entropy decrease by mappings,

-This contractibility argument is also at the heart of the lower bounds in \cite{BCL23}.
+This contractivity argument is also at the heart of the lower bounds in \cite{BCL23}.
 It follows that we can bound from below the relative entropy and total variation mixing times by those of a suitable OU process, by taking a multi-eigenfunction map.
 The lower bounds for OU processes have been established for example in \cite{MR2203823}, \cite{MR2260742}, and \cite[Th.~1.2]{BCL23}.
-As a consequence, we have, in the setting of Corollary \ref{co:cutoff:tv:H}, for all $\varepsilon>0$,
+Therefore, in the setting of Corollary~\ref{co:cutoff:tv:H}, for all $c>0$, $\varepsilon>0$,

 when $X_0=x_0$, and for an arbitrary constant $c>0$.
 This is compatible with \eqref{eq:CKP}.

 Another viewpoint for relative entropy is to get the Talagrand inequality

 from CD$(\rho, \infty)$, and deduce the relative entropy lower bound from the $\mathrm{W}_2$ lower bound.